minblock/satcoin/doc/build-osx.md

 Other commands:
 -------

-    ./src/satcoind -daemon # Starts the satcoin daemon.
+    ./src/satellited -daemon # Starts the satellite daemon.
-    ./src/satcoin-cli --help # Outputs a list of command-line options.
+    ./src/satellite-cli --help # Outputs a list of command-line options.
-    ./src/satcoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/satellite-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----